mlz-ictrl/nicos/doc/source/gui/config.rst

    See the example config above.

+   Options:

+   * The ``setups`` options gives the possibility to define a setup depending display of the panels, see :ref:`gui-config-setup`

-   The possible ``options`` are panel-specific; the keywords given here are passed to the panel.
+   The other possible ``options`` are panel-specific; the keywords given here are passed to the panel.

 Each panel is implemented by a class inheriting from ``nicos.clients.gui.panels.Panel`` and usually a Designer ``.ui`` file.
 See